NastyaNetology/E-commerce_SQL_Analysis/case_studies/3-customer-behavior/README.md

 #### Step 4: Group total order_count by customer for both years
 **Steps:**
-- Use **COUNT** to calculate the total orders contributed by each customer.
+- Use **count** to calculate the total orders contributed by each customer.
 - Use **group by** to aggregate results by `client_id`.
 - Use **order by** to sort the results.
 - Use **desc** to sort from highest to lowest values.